Xunius/gplot/docs/subplots.rst

 * ``title = None``:

-    * If figure has only 1 subplot: no title is shown.
+    * If figure has only 1 subplot: no title is drawn.
     * If figure has more than 1 subplots, an alphabetic index is used as the subplot title, e.g. ``(a)`` for the 1st subplot, ``(b)`` for the 2nd, and so on.
 The order is row-major.
 After using up all the 26 letters, it will